martinprest/DEDIT/readme-DEDIT.txt

 Using DEDIT
 -----------
 DEDIT works a bit like the LIST option in the XP (or CM) DIARY, except that it allows to edit diary entries.
-Diary entries are stored in a memory allocator cell in a similar format to database records in the A:MAIN file, but different enough that OS calls are required to add or delete them.
+Diary entries are stored in a memory allocator cell in a similar format to database records in the A:MAIN database but different enough that OS calls are required to add or delete them.
 The OS calls used are:
 al$grow - grows an allocator cell (from a given point) al$shrink - shrinks an allocator cell (from a given point) ut$cpyb - copies memory contents from one place to another (used to read/write diary entries to/from a string variable)

-Diary entries are referred to as records in this document.
+Diary entries are referred to as records for DEDIT.
-On launch, the first record is dispalyed, which will be the oldest entry in the diary.
+On launch, the record browser displays the first record, which will be the oldest entry in the diary.
 Records are displayed in the following format: ddDD-MM-YY HH:MM, where: dd=day, DD=date, MM=Month, YY=year, HH=hour, MM=minute
-record text is displayed on the line below and will scroll if longer than 16 characters.
+Record text is displayed on the line below and will scroll if longer than 16 characters.
 Max length for diary entries is 64 chars.
+If record has an alarm set, it is inducated as (A:xx) where x is the time in minutes for the alarm prior to the record time.
+(uses OPL view) so left and right arrows stop or continue scrolling, as appropriate.
-Find mode is indicated by a capital F between the date and time on the top line of the display.
+FIND mode is indicated by a capital F between the date and time on the top line of the display.
+When an editing mode is selected (NEW, EDIT, COPY or ANNIV), the text prompt (2nd line) indicates the mode (ANNIV is displayed as ANN to save space on the screen).

 Keys
 ----
-EXE moves to the next record, or during Find it will find the next match.
+EXE moves to the next record, or during FIND it will find the next match.
 UP & DOWN arrows move to first or last record, respectively.

-During EDIT of date & time, arrow keys move left & right and up & down to increase or decrease numbers on date & time, or numbers can be entered on the keypad.
+During edit of date & time, arrow keys move left & right and up & down increase or decrease numbers on date & time, or numbers can be entered on the keypad.
-There's some basic error checking of date & time, invalid date or time generates a "Bad Date or Time" error until date & time are ok.
+Invalid date or time generates a "Bad Date or Time" error until date & time are corrected.
+EXE confirms the date & time, then record text can be edited.
+On/Clr during date and time edit cancels the edit and returns to the record browser.

 During EDIT of record text (uses OPL command EDIT): UP goes to start, DOWN goes to end, On/Clr clears the text.
+On/Clr a second time returns the edit cursor to the time & date.
+EXE enters the text, then the alarm time can be edited (no. of minutes before the event time, max 59)

-To choose an editing function, press MODE to get the options in a menu, or just press the 1st letter of the option (without the menu): r*/*,NEW,COPY,ANNIV,DEL,EDIT,FIND,MODE,BACK,ZAP,QUIT
+To choose an editing function, press MODE to get the options in a menu, or just press the 1st letter of the option (without the menu): r*/*,NEW,COPY,ANNIV,DEL,EDIT,FIND,MODE,BACK,ZAP,QUIT On/Clr can also be used to QUIT and return the the Organiser main menu.

 The 1st menu item is a record indicator showing the current record number and the total number of records, e.g.: r2/7 would be record 2 of a total of 7 records.
 Selecting this item will show